Root Human Factors and Symptomatic Human Factors

 Complacency, like Lack of Communication, is an extremely hot topic in aviation SMS because so many managers struggle with it.
 Overcoming it has proven time and time again perhaps the most difficult barrier to completing aviation SMS implementation.

 Complacency is almost always a direct result of an existing norm.
 It’s a vicious cycle.
-An organization is used to have lowing SMS standards, and as employee and management turnover happens, the complacency is simply adopted by new workers.
+An organization is used to having lowing SMS standards, and as employee and management turnover happens, complacency is simply adopted by new workers.
 Before managers can overcome complacency in aviation SMS, they must first identify:

 - The type of complacency norm that exists; and